 The 2 Step System

-- First, acknowledge their pain, either directly or the job description.
+First, acknowledge their pain, either directly or in the job description.

 When acknowledging their pain, you can use the job description to your advantage “My experience with technology, specifically the company website…” Or you can use their complaints or issues to your advantage “You explained earlier that leadership qualities were preferred for this position… If they didn’t have a direct complaint, then you can show how an upcoming problem could be solved: “I noticed that this company is expanding into robotics in the future, so I have a few ideas about how we could use that expansion in the marketing department to gain more sales.”